Working with Subqueries

 FROM (

-JOIN course AS c ON c.dept_id = d.dept_id
+JOIN product AS p ON p.category_id = cat.category_id

-The inner query calculates the average credit load for each department; the outer query filters that derived table.
+The inner query calculates the average price for each category; the outer query filters that derived table.

 Correlated Subqueries